 By Donna Jolly, RJ

-We often urge you to locate a credentialed jeweler before you make a fine jewelry purchase.
+The American Gem Society (AGS) often urges you to locate a credentialed jeweler before you make a fine jewelry purchase.
 A skilled professional can help you find the right piece of jewelry so that you are not only satisfied with what you’ve bought, but confident that you made the best choice.

 If their role is, therefore, crucial in the jewelry buying process, then what does it take for jewelers to stay on top of their game so that they can best help you?
 What is the level of skill that the initials after their name represent?

-The person in charge of creating the recertification exam is Alethea Inns, CGA, Director of Gemology and Education of the American Gem Society.
-Ms. Inns took time out of grading recertification exams to answer four questions that will help you better understand why professional credentials matter when buying jewelry.
+The person in charge of creating the Recertification Exam is Alethea Inns, CGA, Director of Gemology and Education of the American Gem Society.
+Ms. Inns took time out of grading Recertification Exams to answer three questions that will help you better understand why professional credentials matter when buying jewelry.

 What exactly is a credentialed jeweler and why do you think it’s important to shop with one?